 For example, the more precisely you measure the momentum of a particle the less precise your measurement of its position.
 Again, in Heisenberg's interpretation this wasn't just a measurement error or technological limitation, but an actual physical limit.

-Einstein, who called these influences "spooky action at a distance," illuminated this concept with his EPR Paradox.
+Einstein, who called this quantum entanglement "spooky action at a distance," illuminated this concept with his EPR Paradox.

 In 1929, Edwin Hubble discovered a redshift in distant galaxies, indicating that they were receding from Earth.
 Cosmic background microwave radiation, discovered in 1965, supported Lemaitre's theory.

 Across astronomical distances, the only significant fundamental force of physics

 is gravity.
 Astronomers find that their calculations & observations don't quite match up, though.

 An undetected form of matter, called dark matter, was theorized to fix this.
 Recent evidence supports dark matter.